Gil-ADDA/elderlyease2023/README.md

 The biggest challenges in this project were building the chatbot and developing its underlying logic, as well as implementing the dark mode feature for the app.

 ## Future work
+The future of the app includes analyzing the behavior and needs of the elderly population, and also providing interactive and engaging solutions to common problems they may face with their appliances.
+This includes implementing voice-based instructions, adding more visual aids such as images, and making the troubleshooting process more user-friendly.
+The goal is to make technology more accessible and understandable for older adults, allowing them to live more independently and efficiently.

+Moreover, including an online store where older people can purchase appliances that meet their specific needs and requirements.Integration with smart home technology: The app could be integrated with smart home technology, such as Amazon Alexa or Google Home, to make it easier for older people to control their appliances and other devices.

 ## More explanation
 # Technical Overview of ElderlyEase2023: An In-Depth Look at the Code